Attention: Dry Eye Sufferers

 The tears your eyes produce are actually made up of three distinct layers, each one serving a specific purpose:

 There are two main causes for Dry Eye Syndrome:

 - When your eyes do not produce sufficient tears, called aqueous deficient dry eye

 - When your tears evaporate too quickly, called evaporative dry eye

-Evaporative dry eye is much more common, accounting for roughly 8 out of 10 dry eye diagnosis.
-It exists when the Meibomian glands in your eyelids become blocked, and cannot produce the lipid oil needed to keep your tears from evaporating.
-This lack of tear oil is often referred to as Meibomian Gland Dysfunction (MGD).
+Evaporative dry eye is much more common, accounting for roughly eight out of 10 dry eye diagnosis.
+It exists when the meibomian glands in your eyelids become blocked and cannot produce the lipid oil needed to keep your tears from evaporating.
+This lack of tear oil is often referred to as meibomian gland dysfunction (MGD).

 At Kugler Vision, we specialize in all of the latest dry eye evaluation and treatment options, including the revolutionary LipiFlow treatment for MGD.
 If you are seeking relief for similar dry eye symptoms, schedule a dry eye consultation today.